Austin-Jones/Automation-EDI-Clean-Up-Macro/README.md

 # Automation-EDI-Clean-Up-Macro
-Automated clean up of EDI reports, and export of new workbook.
+Automated clean up of EDI reports, and export of a new workbook.
-BUilt with VBA, Excel.
+Built with VBA, Excel.